Cooking for One

 Preparing meals without a fridge

-If you don’t have a fridge, shop for food in individual servings or travel-size packages.
+If you don’t have a fridge, shop for food in individual servings or small packages.
 While these can be more expensive, you’ll likely have less waste from spoilage, so they can ultimately be more cost effective.

 - Purchase only what you are able to prepare and eat before the food goes bad.

-Shelf life of produce and fresh foods
+Shelf life of fresh food

 - Lettuce and other greens are very sensitive so spoil quickly.
 You will need to use them within a day or two of purchasing.